Otros Ejercicios

 Seems I had to fight my whole life through.

-gal would giggle and I'd get red,
+Some gal would and I'd get red,

-And some guy'd laugh and I'd bust his head,
+And some guy'd laugh and I'd his head,

 I'll tell ya, life ain't easy for a boy named Sue.

-I up quick and I grew up mean,
+I grew up quick and I grew up mean,

-My fist got hard and my wits got keen,
+My fist got and my wits got keen,

-I roamed from town to town to hide my shame.
+I roamed from to town to hide my shame.

-But I me a vow to the moon and stars,
+But I made me a vow to the moon and stars,

 I'd search the honky-tonks and bars,